sifzerda/minesweeper/README.md

 - [ ] have 8-bit chiptune stylized music play during game (with button that starts and stops music, maybe a speaker pic that gets struck through)
 - [ ] volume increase/decrease for music
 - [ ] play through and can play next song in list

+## Support

+For support, users can contact tydamon@hotmail.com.
+Links to my github and the app repo are also in the footer of the blog.

+## Contributing

+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/NewFeature)
+3. Commit your Changes (git commit -m 'Add some NewFeature')
+4. Push to the Branch (git push origin feature/NewFeature)
+5. Open a Pull Request

+## Authors and Acknowledgement

+The author acknowledges and credits those who have contributed to this project.
+ChatGPT was used.

+## License

+Distributed under the MIT License.
+See LICENSE.txt for more information.

+## Project Status

+This project is completed.